david-james-davis/go-http-code-sample/README.md

-# Go simple http code sample
+# Go simple http interview code sample

 ### Instructions
 Write a program to perform a GET request on the route htttp://coderbyte.com/api/challenges/json/wizard-list and then calculate the average age of wizards by house.
 Create a new array of objects with a house property and an average_age property.
 Ignore any items with an empty string as the house property.
 At the end convert the average_age property from a float to an integer rounding to the nearest whole number.